💡 Web projects can be hard. Our solutions specialists can help!

 Getting started with CloudCannon

-You can start testing CloudCannon and transferring your sites from Netlify CMS in a few minutes:
+You can start testing CloudCannon and transferring your sites from Decap CMS in a few minutes:

-Like Netlify CMS, CloudCannon is a Git-based CMS.
-To start, sign up to CloudCannon, click “Add new site”, and select “Connect your own files.”
+Like Decap CMS, CloudCannon is a Git-based CMS.
+To start, sign up to CloudCannon and from the Sites menu select “Use your own files.”

-From here, select the repository and branch that is connected to your site on Netlify CMS.
-If you want to test CloudCannon out without impacting the live Netlify CMS site, select “Create New” in your branch setup to create a new branch.
+From here, you'll want to select the repository and branch that is connected to your site on Decap CMS.
+If you want to test CloudCannon out without impacting the live Decap CMS site, select “Create New” in your branch setup to create a new branch.
 You can always merge it to your production branch at a later date.

-CloudCannon will automatically connect to your SSG and set configuration details based on your file structure.
+CloudCannon will automatically detect your SSG and set configuration details based on your file structure.
 Review this configuration and make any tweaks for your project.

-When your build succeeds, you’re ready to start configuring the editing.
-Otherwise, tweak your build options until you get it working.
-You can always reach out to our helpful support team if you need help with any steps along the way.
+You’re now ready to start configuring your editing.
+Otherwise, you can tweak your build options until you've got everything just as you want it.
+(And you can always reach out to our helpful support team if you need help with any steps along the way.)

-When you configured your site on Netlify CMS, you will have set up and customized your CMS sidebar, media paths, and your content model.
-These settings will be stored in your Netlify CMS config.yml file — usually stored in /admin/.
-CloudCannon stores these settings in a cloudcannon.config.\* file (JSON, YML, JS, and CJS are all supported), in your root directory.
+When you configured your site on Decap CMS, you will have set up and customized your CMS sidebar, media paths, and your content model.
+These settings will be stored in your Decap CMS config.yml file — usually stored in /admin/.
+CloudCannon stores these settings in a cloudcannon.config.* file (JSON, YML, and YAML are all supported), in your root directory.

 Set up content sections for the site sidebar

-CloudCannon will automatically detect the pages, collections, and data files for most Hugo, 11ty, and Jekyll sites.
+CloudCannon will automatically detect your pages, collections, and data files for most Hugo, 11ty, Astro, and Jekyll sites.
 In addition to this, you can customize the icon each content section displays with, the sort order, whether new items can be added, and other options to fine-tune the sidebar.

 You can also define custom collections, choose which collections are shown in the sidebar, and override the automatic CloudCannon detection, if you’d prefer.

-Other SSGs don’t have strong conventions around folder structure, so while CloudCannon can’t automatically detect site content, the configuration is straightforward, at a minimum defining the path to the content folder and name.
+Some SSGs don’t have strong conventions around folder structure, so if CloudCannon can’t automatically detect your site content, your configuration should be straightforward, at a minimum defining the path to the content folder and name.

 Set up correct paths for media and DAM files